codingMustache/codingMustache/README.md

 ## Joke of the Day

-What don't watermelons get married?
-Because they cantaloupe.
+What do you get when you cross a rabbit with a water hose?
+Hare spray.

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+What is the name of the default theme that is installed with Windows XP?
- 1. 512MB
+ 1. Whistler
- 2. Unlimited
+ 2. Bliss
- 3. 5GB
+ 3. Neptune
- 4. 1GB
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  1GB
+  Luna
 </details>